A look at factors affecting the demand and supply of housing.

-This shows 22% increase in the cost of renting – despite financial crisis and housing ‘crash’ – this helped to cause UK house prices to continue rising after 2011.
+This shows 22% increase in the cost of renting – despite the financial crisis and housing ‘crash’ – this helped to cause UK house prices to continue rising after 2011.

-If the cost of renting rises, then households will make greater efforts to try and buy a housing as buying a house through mortgage becomes relatively cheaper.
+If the cost of renting rises, then households will make greater efforts to try and buy a house as buying a house through mortgage becomes relatively cheaper.
 The UK housing market has been buoyed by expensive renting costs, which encourages buy to let lenders and encourages households to stretch their budget as much as possible to get on the housing ladder.

 Factors affecting supply

 - The number of new houses being built.
-The graph above shows how the number of new houses built in Great Britain has varied over past century.
+The graph above shows how the number of new houses built in Great Britain has varied over the past century.
 The peak was in the late 1960s with over 400,000 built per year, Inthe late 1990ss and early 2000s that has fallen to 150,000 (less than required)

 - Planning restrictions on the use of land.
 A big issue in the UK is planning restrictions and limitations on building on green-belt land

 - Local opposition to new home builds.
 There is widespread opposition to building new houses as local communities usually prefer to live in smaller villages without increased congestion.

 - The profitability of building new houses.
 This is dependent on the demand for houses and prices.
 In a boom, builders are usually keener to build more.
 Falling house prices can lead to a restriction in supply.